Are you tired of being tired? What are you missing out on because you don’t have enough energy?

 Although there seems to be some debate about this, it appears our body does not make B12 by itself, similar to vitamin D. Eggs, meat and nutritional yeast are good sources of B12 if you’re gut is healthy enough to absorb it.

 Where is the injection given?

-The injection is given into a muscle, typically the tush.
+The injection is given into a muscle, typically the bicep or tush.
 You probably won’t feel a thing.